rbanffy/vm370/README.md

 This is an MVS 3.8j (the last version of MVS that can be legally deployed without a license - and an actual mainframe), with numerous improvements, fixes, and extras.

-It comes with 5 preconfigured users:
+It comes with some preconfigured users:

 |Userid|Description|Password|
 |------|-----------|--------|